 Rob Morris, Chair

 I have been working in support of others for the last 12 years, having trained as a Life Coach and in recent years, mentoring.
 I have also worked in media sales, recruitment and marketing.
-I feel my recent background is well suited to supporting vulnerable people, but also helping them achieve their goals in life.
+I feel my recent background is well suited to supporting vulnerable people but also helping them achieve their goals in life.

-In my spare time, I am lead singer in a band and also enjoy acting and spending time with my wife, three children, two dogs and a cat.
+In my spare time, I am a lead singer in a band and also enjoy acting and spending time with my wife, three children, two dogs and a cat.

 My experiences within performance, coupled with my professional life have given me so much knowledge on how to move people forward with confidence and I’m happy to provide this experience to The Stone Foundation.

 I am a retired Sales Director having worked in the electronics and computing industries for 40 years.
 I enjoy travel, gardening, keeping fit, motorsport and fishing.